So far, you have learnt to ask a RQ, identify different ways of obtaining data, and design the study.

 This study used a number of good design features.

-Designing effective experimental studies requires researchers to manage or minimise confounding where possible, by restricting the study to certain groups, by blocking, through special analysis methods, and/or through random allocation.
+Designing effective experimental studies requires researchers to manage or minimise confounding where possible, by:

 The following short video may help explain some of these concepts:

-A study on the bruising of apples189 aimed to determine the relationship between the recorded surface temperature of the apple, the depth of bruising.
+A study on the bruising of apples183 aimed to determine the relationship between the recorded surface temperature of the apple, and the depth of bruising.